jessecambon/jessecambon.github.io/_drafts/Essential-DataScience-R.md

 ## Visualizations

 Now that we have gone through the trouble of manipulating some datasets, we’ll make a few visualizations with ggplot2.
 Ggplot graphs are constructed by adding together a series of ggplot functions with the “+” operator.

-  - The ggplot function is used to specify the dataset and variables.
-Variables can alternatively be defined in geom functions.
+You can refer to [ggplot’s documentation](https://ggplot2.tidyverse.org/reference/) for more information, but here is a quick overview:

+  - The [ggplot](https://ggplot2.tidyverse.org/reference/ggplot.html) function initializes a graph.
+The [aes](https://ggplot2.tidyverse.org/reference/aes.html) (aesthetic mappings) function controls which variables are used in the plot.
-  - Atleast one geom function such as geom\_histogram, geom\_point, or geom\_line is included which defines what the graph will look like.
+  - Atleast one geom (geometric object) function such as geom\_histogram, geom\_point, or geom\_line is included which defines what the graph will look like.
-  - The theme of the chart can be modified using preset themes such as theme\_bw and theme\_classic and further customized using the theme function.
+  - The theme of the chart can be modified using [preset themes such as theme\_bw and theme\_classic](https://ggplot2.tidyverse.org/reference/ggtheme.html) and further customized using the [theme function](https://ggplot2.tidyverse.org/reference/theme.html).
   - In ggplot, the “color” parameter is used for setting the color of lines while the “fill” parameter controls the color of areas.
-  - To save a plot, use the ggsave function
+  - To save a plot to a file, use the [ggsave](https://ggplot2.tidyverse.org/reference/ggsave.html) function.

 ### Histograms

+One of the simplest

 ``` r
 # Histogram with autobinning based on gender